Psychosis: Hallucinations

 A hallucination is defined as a sensory perception in the absence of external stimuli.
 Hallucinations are different from illusions and perceptual distortions, which are the misperception of external stimuli.
 Hallucinations may occur in any of the senses and take on almost any form.
 They may consist of simple sensations (such as lights, colors, sounds, tastes, or smells) or more detailed experiences (such as seeing and interacting with animals and people, hearing voices, and having complex tactile sensations).
 Hallucinations are generally characterized as being vivid and uncontrollable.
-Auditory hallucinations, particularly experiences of hearing voices, are the most common and often prominent feature of psychosis.
+Auditory hallucinations, particularly experiences of hearing voices, is a common and often prominent feature of psychosis.

 Up to 15% of the general population may experience auditory hallucinations (though not all are due to psychosis).
 The prevalence of auditory hallucinations in patients with schizophrenia is generally put around 70%.
 Reported prevalence in bipolar disorder ranges between 11% and 68%.
 During the early 20th century, auditory hallucinations were second to visual hallucinations in frequency, but they are now the most common manifestation of schizophrenia, although rates vary between cultures and regions.
 Auditory hallucinations are most commonly intelligible voices.
 When voices are present, the average number has been estimated at three.
 Content, like frequency, differs significantly, especially across cultures and demographics.
 People who experience auditory hallucinations can frequently identify the loudness, location of origin, and may settle on identities for voices.
 Western cultures are associated with auditory experiences concerning religious content, frequently related to sin.
 Hallucinations may command a person to do something potentially dangerous when combined with delusions.

 So-called "minor hallucinations", such as extracampine hallucinations, or false perceptions of people or movement occurring outside of one's visual field, frequently occur in neurocognitive disorders, such as Parkinson's disease.

-Visual hallucinations occur in roughly a third of people with schizophrenia, although certain studies show rates higher than 60%, suggesting that the prevelance of visual hallucinatinations may be higher in certain samples than traditionally thought.
+Visual hallucinations occur in roughly a third of people with schizophrenia, although certain studies show rates higher than 60%, suggesting that the prevalence of visual hallucinations may be higher in certain samples than traditionally thought.
 The reported prevalence in bipolar disorder is around 15%.
 Content commonly involves animate objects, although perceptual abnormalities such as changes in lighting, shading, streaks, or lines may be seen.
 Visual abnormalities may conflict with proprioceptive information, and visions may include experiences such as the ground tilting.
 Lilliputian hallucinations are less common in schizophrenia, and are more common in various types of encephalopathy, such as peduncular hallucinosis.

 A visceral hallucination, also called a cenesthetic hallucination, is characterized by visceral sensations in the absence of stimuli.
 Cenesthetic hallucinations may include sensations of burning, or re-arrangement of internal organs.